Why Backup from Google Drive to External Hard Drive?

-So, how to backup from Google Drive to external hard drive in a novel way?
+So, how to backup or transfer files from Google Drive to external hard drive in a novel way?
 Then you can use a special third-party service – MultCloud.
 Being an excellent cloud file manager, MultCloud allows users to manage multiple cloud drives in only one platform.
 Currently, MultCloud supports major clouds in the market, such as Google Drive, Google Photos, Amazon S3, OneDrive, etc.

 MultCloud offers basic features like downloading, uploading, sharing, renaming, deleting on each cloud.
 For example, you can easily upload files to MEGA easily with MultCloud.
 Therefore, if you find the 3 methods mentioned above cannot download your files from Google Drive smoothly, you can turn to MultCloud.
 Here’s what you can do: